PhuongTieuOp/Tableau-Challenge/README.md

     - Top 1st start-station is JC005, also the top 1st end-station

 ### Story:
-#### - Page1, 'Weekly Bike Ride' Saturday had least bike ride.
+- Page1, 'Weekly Bike Ride' Saturday had least bike ride.
 Sunday had lots bike rides
-#### - Page2, 'User vs. Bike Type' docked_bike were used only by casual.
+- Page2, 'User vs. Bike Type' docked_bike were used only by casual.
-#### - Page3, 'Hourly Ride per year' 8am and 6pm were peak hour for the start-time.
+- Page3, 'Hourly Ride per year' 8am and 6pm were peak hour for the start-time.
+- Page4, Summber time had much more rides in comparing to Winter.
-#### - Page4, Top 7 start-stations are also top 7 end-stations.
+- Page5, Top 7 start-stations are also top 7 end-stations.
 Bottom 10th end-station had very few rides.
-#### - Page5, start-stations are mostly located at Jersey City.
+- Page6, start-stations are mostly located at Jersey City.
-#### - Page6, end-stations are majority located at the Jersey City, yet lots of bike ended up scatter around Central Park, Hudson Square and New York city.
+- Page7, end-stations are majority located at the Jersey City, yet lots of bike ended up scatter around Central Park, Hudson Square and New York city.